Skip to content

 Change password on Website link in Safari iPhone

-Once that is done and you have changed your account credentials, the warning message will no longer be displayed on your device, and the issue stands rectified.
+Once that is done and you have changed your account credentials, the warning message will no longer be displayed on your device.

 Bottom Line

-Furthermore, if you continue to see this warning message even after changing your password across a site, other accounts are also part of the password breach.
-So head to the Security Recommendations tab, get hold of all such accounts, and change their passwords immediately.
+Furthermore, if you continue to see this warning message even after changing your password on a site, may be other accounts are also part of the password breach.
+So head to the Security Recommendations tab, check all such accounts, and change their passwords immediately.

 Please share the article if you find it helpful: